ShopRite: Price Rite

 Wakefern also manages its wholly owned subsidiary, Price Rite, which is a limited-assortment chain of stores found only in Connecticut, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, New Hampshire, Virginia, and Rhode Island.
 As of April 2018, there are currently 66 Price Rite stores; 63 of those are owned outright by Wakefern.

 Price Rite in New Jersey

 The Price Rite stores in New Jersey are operated individually by Wakefern's cooperative members; in 2014, Wakefern announced that the Price Rite banner would be made available to all of those members, so they can open and operate their own outlets.
-The North Jersey locations, in Garfield and Paterson, are operated by Inserra Supermarkets, while the South Jersey location, in Camden, operated by the Ravitz Family closed in 2021.
+The North Jersey locations, in Garfield and Paterson, are operated by Inserra Supermarkets, while the South Jersey location (in Camden) was operated by the Ravitz Family, but closed in 2021.

 Price Rite Warehouse Clubs (defunct)

 The Price Rite name was first used in the early 1990s on Wakefern's failed warehouse club concept stores.